rishucoding/531-assignments/Lab3/README.md

 * Since it takes k steps to obtain the APSP distance matrix, we can have an intermediate distance matrix D(k).

 * Blocked APSP: (1) partition D into blocks (BxB submatrices), B is called as blocking factor.

+## Implementation discussion for blocking:
+* Deciding blocking factor -- have it parameterized.
+We can empirically check performance for {2,4,8,16,32,64}.
+Could this be bounded by the number of blocks to fit in the GPU?
+* Phase1: computing pivot block: each k can be parallelized! (intra-block)
+eg: For a particular iteration k, d(1,1), d(1,2), d(2,1), d(2,2) can be parallelized because they are independent of each other, and only dependent on the previous iteration values.
+* Phase2: computing pivot row/colm: each block can be parallelized! (inter-block)
+* Phase3: computing other blocks: each block can be parallelized! (inter-block)

+## Plan:
+* Let's first implement a sequential version of the blocked APSP.
+This would ensure that we have a correct working implementation with the blocked organization.
+* Modity the sequential blocked to the parallel blocked -- what are the opportunities and how the semantics of the GPU could be used?

+## Sequential blocked APSP:
+* $ gcc blocked_seq.cc -lm
+Note: -lm flag is needed as we have math library in the code.